mdn/yari/tool/README.md

 The CLI tool is a command line interface to a number of commands.
 Below is a list of commands and their usage.

-## frontmatter-inventory
+## inventory

-The `frontmatter-inventory` command generates a JSON representation of the content repo’s markdown files.
+The `inventory` command generates a JSON representation of the content repo’s markdown files.
 The JSON contains an Array of all front matter and file paths for the [content repo](https://github.com/mdn/content/files).

 ```json
 [